zellij-org/zellij/CONTRIBUTING.md

 ## Building
-To build Zellij, we're using cargo-make – you can install it by running `cargo install --force cargo-make`.
+To build Zellij, we're using cargo-make – you can install it by running `cargo install --locked --force cargo-make`.

-To edit our manpage, the mandown crate (`cargo install mandown`) is used and the work is done on a markdown file in docs/MANPAGE.md.
+To edit our manpage, the mandown crate (`cargo install --locked mandown`) is used and the work is done on a markdown file in docs/MANPAGE.md.

 Here are some of the commands currently supported by the build system: